kwobny/Old-Robotics-Repo/README.md

 This library is easily applicable to robots with the same library/MadHardware api (would need to rewrite/look over whole code if not), with the same number of wheels (need to rewrite motor buffers and a whole bunch of stuff), and with the same type of wheels (need to rewrite lin trans move if not).

+---

+A wait callback of value 0 is no callback

 # Todos for Todos:
 Create an algorithm to isolate lintrans component from any set of buffer values, for the wait for displacement.